ERNICommunity/at11/README.md

 Developer's installation instructions
 ---

-This is a [Node.js](http://nodejs.org). powered application, so first you need to have Node.js up and running.
-You can get node.js installers [from here](https://nodejs.org/en/download/).
+This is a [Node.js](http://nodejs.org) powered application writen it [TypeScript](https://www.typescriptlang.org), so first you need to have Node.js up and running.

-1. Get the [sources](https://github.com/at11/at11/archive/master.zip) and extract them locally.
-You can also clone the repository if you wish.
-If you want to contribute feel free to [fork the repo](https://help.github.com/articles/fork-a-repo), make improvements and create a pull request.
+1. Get the source code by either [downloading a zip](https://github.com/at11/at11/archive/master.zip) or cloning this repo.
-2. Change into directory with sources `cd path/to/sources`.
+1. Change into directory with extracted/cloned sources `cd path/to/sources`.
-3. Execute `npm install`.
-This might take a while as all required dependecies need to be downloaded.
+1. Execute `npm install`.
+This might take a moment as all required dependecies need to be downloaded.
+1. Execute `npm run build` to transpile typescript into javascript.
-4. After successful installation execute `npm start`.
+1. Execute `npm start`.
 This will prompt a few messages, last of them being `Done, listening on http://:::54321` and hang.
-5. Navigate your browser to [http://localhost:54321](http://localhost:54321) and you should see today's menus.
+1. Navigate your browser to [http://localhost:54321](http://localhost:54321) and you should see today's menus.
-6. You can execute `npm test` to run the tests and linter.
+1. You can execute `npm test` to run the tests and linter.

+P.S.: [Visual Studio Code](https://code.visualstudio.com/) settings are included in the repo, so if you use it, you are all set up...

+Contributing
+---
+Feel free to [fork the repo](https://help.github.com/articles/fork-a-repo), make improvements and create a pull request.